 If you want to stay safe, it’s important to research the site you’re making your purchases on.
 Take AliExpress, for example.
 How does it protect buyers?
 Is it easy to avoid scams?
 How does the site handle disputes and refunds?

 So, let’s dive into the world of AliExpress and answer some of those questions.

 AliExpress is part of the Alibaba Group.
 The group is a Chinese eCommerce company that offers a variety of retail services to businesses and consumers around the world.
 In April 2016, it overtook Walmart to become the largest retailer in the world.

-Alibaba launched it AliExpress subdivision in 2010.
-It’s an online-only company which sells mainly Chinese products.
-It functions more like eBay than Amazon: it’s a host platform that lets third-party companies sell their wares.
+Alibaba launched its AliExpress subdivision in 2010.
+It’s an online-only company that sells mainly Chinese products.
+It functions more like eBay than Amazon; it’s a host platform that lets third-party companies sell their wares.
 It doesn’t sell products itself.

 Buying online comes with inherent risks.
 Unlike doing your shopping in a physical store, you can’t see the item prior to purchase.

 This removes a significant part of the buying process.
 You can’t feel a product to test for build quality or check an electronic item to make sure all the features work as described.